 Photos in a memorial frame were available for all.
-Here's Wally and I with the Pavilion Carousel Horse, (For the Carousel Horses of Myrtle Beach, see this link.)
-This is another wonderfully framed picture of us, along with Walt Wysk and his parents, in front of the band organ, which made it's debut at the 1900 Paris Exposition and was installed at the Myrtle Beach Pavilion in 1954.
-A detailed view.
+Here's Wally and me with the Pavilion Carousel Horse, (For the Carousel Horses of Myrtle Beach, see this link.)
+This is another wonderfully framed picture of us, along with Walt Wysk and his parents, in front of the Herschell-Spillman 11-foot-tall organ, which operated with old-style cardboard music.
+It made it's debut at the 1900 Paris Exposition and was installed at the Myrtle Beach Pavilion in 1954.
+It was later moved to Broadway at the Beach, where it remained for a few years.
+Where it is now, no one seems to know.

 Here I am with Walt, Even though Walt told me when we walked through the gate, "ONE picture only, " I guess he didn't want to argue with his parents, Walter (Bud) and Lorraine.
 One more photo of Wally and I. My last picture of The Pavilion at dusk, Another farewell photo for the memory bin.